 Set Up Your Platform Preferences

-Now that you have set up Xcode on the Mac and selected your build device inside GMS2, you need to perform one final task before you can start to build and test projects, and that is to set up the macOS Preferences.
+Now that you have set up Xcode on the Mac and selected your build device inside GameMaker, you need to perform one final task before you can start to build and test projects, and that is to set up the macOS Preferences.

-So, open Preferences (from the File menu on Windows and the GameMaker Studio 2 menu on Mac) and under Platform Settings > macOS you need to specify your Team ID, which is what Xcode will use to identify you when selecting which signing certificates to use:
+So, open Preferences (from the File menu on Windows and the GameMaker menu on Mac) and under Platform Settings > macOS you need to specify your Team ID, which is what Xcode will use to identify you when selecting which signing certificates to use:

 NOTE: You can find your Team ID from the "Membership" section of your Apple Developer Account.